blankworker1/ALLOCATE/D_NODE.md

 What happens at this scale is not a special case — it is the same allocation problem faced by households, farms, factories, and entire economies.

 The D-NODE simply makes the choices explicit.

+Here is a clear, non-technical, structurally tight explanation of the Load Classes, suitable to drop directly after the introduction in D_NODE.md.
+It keeps the focus on allocation logic, not hardware minutiae.

+---

+## Load Classes

+The D-NODE organizes all energy use into three distinct load classes.
+These classes are not defined by technology, but by priority, flexibility, and time sensitivity.
+Every unit of energy entering the node must flow into one of these classes or be stored for later use.
+The separation makes allocation decisions explicit and auditable.

+### 1. Domestic Load — Reliability-Critical

+Domestic load represents essential, time-dependent energy use that cannot be deferred without loss of welfare.
+In the demo node, this load models basic household needs such as lighting and background appliance use.
+These loads exist regardless of solar conditions and are poorly aligned with peak generation.

+Domestic load has the highest priority in the system.
+It must always be served first.
+If insufficient energy is available, the system has failed its primary responsibility.
+This load therefore defines the minimum reliability requirement of the microgrid and sets a hard lower bound on allocation decisions.

+Domestic energy is not optimized.
+It is protected.

+---

+### 2. Industrial Load — Productive and Schedulable

+Industrial load represents energy used for productive work that can be shifted in time.
+In the demo, this includes on-farm processing and a small lunch-only restaurant, forming a closed-loop example of agricultural production and consumption.

+Unlike domestic load, industrial processes can be planned to coincide with solar availability.
+Milling, mixing, extrusion, drying, and food service are intentionally scheduled around midday when solar output is highest.
+This load converts energy into durable economic value rather than immediate consumption.

+Industrial load demonstrates that when production adapts to energy, overall system efficiency and resilience increase without additional infrastructure.

+---

+### 3. Flexible Load — Surplus Absorber

+The flexible load represents fully controllable, non-essential consumption that exists to absorb excess energy when all higher-priority needs are met.
+In the demo node, this role is fulfilled by an ASIC mining load, but the function is generic and interchangeable.

+This load has the lowest priority and is only engaged when:

+- Domestic load is fully supplied

+- Industrial load is running as scheduled

+- Storage is charging or full

+The flexible load can be switched, stepped, or throttled in real time to match available surplus.
+Its purpose is not to drive the system, but to prevent curtailment and wasted generation.

+---

+## Load Priority and Allocation Logic

+The three load classes form a simple hierarchy:

+1. Domestic — must always be served

+2. Industrial — served when energy is available

+3. Flexible — served only if energy would otherwise be unused

+This hierarchy allows the node to:

+- Remain stable under variable generation

+- Maximize renewable utilization

+- Demonstrate demand-side management without complexity

+The key insight is that flexibility, not storage alone, enables high renewable penetration.
+The D-NODE makes this visible in hardware.